 Having trouble nodding off to dreamland?
-These snacks just before bed will help you get a better night’s rest.
+Eating these snacks just before bed can help you get a good night’s rest.

 If you’ve tried everything from meditation to counting sheep to help you fall asleep, consider eating a small bedtime snack.
 Certain foods trigger sleepiness, and some will even help you get a longer, deeper night’s rest.

 Here are 4 nighttime snacks that will help you sleep:

 Walnuts contain melatonin, a naturally occurring hormone that controls your body clock.
 Normally, the amount of melatonin in your body increases later in the evening, but if your levels are low, eating a handful of walnuts can restore your melatonin supply.
 About 14 walnut halves (185 calories) eaten before bedtime should be enough to enhance your cycle of sleep.

 2. Cherries or cherry juice

 Tart, natural cherries also boost melatonin, plus they are a carbohydrate-rich snack.
 Doctors have discovered that carbohydrates help to reset your normal circadian rhythm, which is the 24-hour clock in your body, helping you sleep sounder.
 A cup of cherries is only 100 calories.
 One study found that drinking tart cherry juice before bed helped older adults fall asleep easier.

 3. Bowl of cereal